untitaker/blog/content/articles/kill-webdav.rst

 shut down a few months ago. `Their lead developer wrote a short note on the technical reasons behind it <Flocknotice>`_.

-The fact that CalDAV and CardDAV are based on WebDAV has only downsides.
+The fact that CalDAV and CardDAV are based on WebDAV has fatal downsides in practice.
 I guess the idea was that you could just use an existing WebDAV client library to access your calendar data in an easy way.
 In practice, all of this complexity makes servers really hard to implement properly.
 Consequently most servers only implement a subset, which leads to massive compatibility problems, and leaves client developers with the challenge to find a subset of the protocol that is supported by the servers they care about.

 I also wrote a client.
 I even `blogged about it <vdirsyncerPost>`_.
 Yes, CalDAV and CardDAV being derived from WebDAV does allow for some pretty cool tricks involving a WebDAV FUSE filesystem and a bunch of shellscripts that scrape the files in that filesystem and add them up to a listing of contacts and calendars.
 But that's about it with the upsides of that protocol.

 Vdirsyncer's integration tests spawn several popular WebDAV servers and run a massive amount of tests against them, using the internal client classes of